osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 (2) Once you sign in, you will be redirected to the "JupyterLab User Enrollment for New Users" page.
 Click "Begin" and enter your name, and email address in the following page.
 In many cases, this information will be automatically populated.
 If desired, it is possible to manually edit any information automatically filled in.
 Once you have entered your information, click "SUBMIT".

 (3) After submitting your application, you will receive an email from registry@cilogon.org to verify your email address.
-Click the link listed in the email to be redirected to a COManagepage confirm your invitation details.
+Click the link listed in the email to be redirected to a page confirm your invitation details.
 Click the "ACCEPT" button to complete this step.

 ## Meet with a Research Computing Facilitator